buzzqw/TUS/OBSS/OBSSv2-eng.md

 **4th level**: +1 Weapon Proficiency, Feat: Cautious Spellcaster (+2 Reflex, +1 Fortitude, **Intelligence**)

 ***Total***: +2 WP, +2 MP, +4 Reflex Saving Throw, +6 Fortitude Saving Throw, +6 Will Saving Throw

+> Do you have any idea what a great power you hold in your hands?
+(Morla, Neverending Story)

 ---

 # Building the Character